sibiantony/ssleuth/README.md

 texts on the addon panel to notify of the weakness.

-The  cipher suite ranks can be found here : `chrome/content/cipherSuites.js` While calculating the overall connection rank, SSleuth gives a weightage of 5/10 for cipher suite alone.
+The  cipher suite ranks can be found here : `chrome/content/cipherSuites.js` While calculating the overall connection rank, SSleuth gives a weight of 5/10 for cipher suite alone.

 ### Perfect forward secrecy